 Fifty percent of the funds, minus the administration and planning costs incurred by the County, will be directed to eligible services activities.
-Although Thurston County will not specify a preference or limitation on the use of these funds, it is expected that "homeless" and "fleeing or attempting to flee" will be the primary populations that are served by supportive services activities.
 If projects are selected that have limitations on who is eligible for the service, Thurston County will select at least one project that serves all eligible qualifying populations.

 Fifty percent of the funds, minus the administration and planning costs incurred by the County, will be directed to development of affordable housing activities.
-Thurston County will require that at least one selected project must be accessible to the at-risk of homelessness population.